timKraeuter/BPM-2024-Extended/artifacts/tool-with-ui/README.md

 ```

 For the final version, we will provide the same docker image used to deploy the tool [online](https://bpm-2024.whitefield-c9fed487.northeurope.azurecontainerapps.io/).
+A docker image to run the tool is available [here](https://hub.docker.com/TBD).

 The tool will be available at [http://localhost:8080](http://localhost:8080).
 The served web application is located in the folder `./public`.